 The English Setter can be affected by a number of health problems, including:

 - Hip Dysplasia (common in larger breeds of dog; avoid strenuous exercise early in life and see a veterinarian regularly)

 - Congenital deafness (puppies can be tested for this at about five weeks of age)

 In addition, all members of the breed are susceptible to certain cancers and skin diseases.
 Most of these ailments are genetic, and selecting an English Setter puppy carefully from reliable breeders (or another reliable source) will sharply minimize the risk for your dog.

 The English Setter needs inspection at least once a week to check for matting behind the ears, or along any feathering he may have.
 Followed by a good brushing.
 This is a good time to check for ticks and possible fleas, as well.

 You and Your English Setter will benefit from at least, the basic commands.
-The “Recall” is thee most important command you can teach your dog, You could save his life someday by being able to call him to you immediately.
-The English Setter only wants to please you, and is very receptive to positive reinforcement.
+The “Recall” is the most important command you can teach your dog, you could save his life someday by being able to call him to you immediately.
+The English Setter only wants to please you and is very receptive to positive reinforcement.
 Any other type of training method used, and you will have a disobedient dog.
 Setters are very sensitive, especially to any kind of harsh handling or harsh voice commands.
 They will stop wanting to please, if handled this way.

 A tired Setter is a happy Setter!
 They do require active exercise, their age dictates as to how much.
 As a setter matures they can get by with less, as opposed to a puppy who needs time to expend all the pent up energy.
 He can be become destructive if not getting enough exercise